psistorm/alfredapp/README.md

 ---------
 ![Searching with leo](Leo%20Dictionary/screenshot_de.png)

-Searches the Leo dictionary (http://dict.leo.org) for the languages German, English, French, Spanish and Polish.
+Searches the German Leo dictionary (http://dict.leo.org) for the languages English, French, Spanish, Italian, Chinese, Russian, Portuguese and Polish.
 Feeds back the results into Alfred for instantly seeing the translated word.
 When hitting 'Enter' the translated word is copied to the clipboard.
 When hitting 'Shift + Enter' the selected word translation is opened with Leo.
 With Version 1.2 newly introduced a somewhat "automatic" detection of the language of the entered word.

 There are three ways to search Leo: